ChiSox rally for 6-4 win over Indians after getting Kimbrel - WHIZ News

 Cleveland sent OF Eddie Rosario to Atlanta for veteran INF Pablo Sandoval, then released the 2012 World Series MVP.

 Rosario has been on the injured list since July 6 with an oblique strain, and isn’t quite ready to return.
 He signed a one-year, $8 million free agent contract last winter with Cleveland.
-The Braves will pay a portion of the contract, easing the financial burden on the Indians, who have been ravaged by injuries.
+The Braves will pay a portion of the contract, easing the financial burden on the Indians.

-Cleveland acquired speedy CF Myles Straw from Houston for RHP Phil Maton and minor league C Yainer Diaz.
+Cleveland acquired speedy CF Myles Straw from Houston for RHP Phil Maton and minor league catcher Yainer Diaz.

 The Indians also sent injured OF Jordan Luplow and right-hander DJ Johnson to the Tampa Bay Rays for minor league RHP Peyton Battenfield.